 - Breath and stool tests, to check for Helicobacter pylori (H. pylori), the bacterium associated with peptic ulcers, which can cause indigestion.

-- Endoscopy, to check for abnormalities in your upper digestive tract, particularly in older people with more persistent symptoms.
-A tissue sample (biopsy) may be taken for analysis.
+- Endoscopy, to check for issues in your upper digestive tract, particularly in older people with symptoms that won't go away.
+A tissue sample, called a biopsy, may be taken for analysis.

 - Imaging tests (X-ray or CT scan), to check for intestinal obstruction or another issue.

 Lifestyle changes may help ease indigestion.
-Your doctor may recommend:
+Your health care provider may recommend:

-- Finding alternatives for medications that trigger indigestion
+- Finding alternatives for medicines that trigger indigestion.

-If your indigestion persists, medications may help.
-Over-the-counter antacids are generally the first choice.
+If your indigestion won't go away, medicines may help.
+Nonprescription antacids are generally the first choice.
 Other options include: